 Luke 9:18 states that while Jesus and the disciples were moving towards Caesarea Philippi, they had stopped and Jesus was praying.
 Sometime after He finished praying, Jesus asked the disciples a question.

 And it happened that while He was praying alone, the disciples were with Him, and He questioned them, saying, “Who do the people say that I am?
-(Luke 9:18 (NAS95)
+Luke 9:18 (NASB)

 The gospel of Matthew reveals that either Jesus clarified His question with a follow-up question or the following was the initial question.
 Here is the quote,

 Now when Jesus came into the district of Caesarea Philippi, He was asking His disciples, “Who do people say that the Son of Man is?”
-Matt 16:13 (NAS95S)
+Matthew 16:13 (NASB)

 Then Jesus waited for the response.